Jim Nance: College career

-Starting for three years at Syracuse University, Nance tied the school record for career touchdowns (13) and led the Orangemen in rushing in 1964, scoring in ten straight games.
-In 1963 and 1965, Nance was also the NCAA wrestling heavyweight National Champion and received All-America honors.
+Starting for three years at Syracuse University, Nance tied the school record for career touchdowns and led the Orangemen football team in rushing in 1964, scoring in ten straight games.
+Nance also was a collegiate wrestler at Syracuse, winning the NCAA wrestling national championship at heavyweight in 1963 and 1965.

 Professional career

-Nance was a 19th round selection of the Boston Patriots in the 1965 AFL Draft, as well as a 4th round selection of the Chicago Bears in the 1965 NFL Draft.
+Nance was a 19th round selection of the Boston Patriots in the 1965 AFL draft as well as a fourth round selection of the Chicago Bears in the 1965 NFL draft.
 Nance signed with the Patriots.
 Though his rookie season was unimpressive, he led the AFL in rushing the next two seasons.
 He went on to become the only AFL player ever to rush for more than 1,400 yards in a season.
 At 6-1 and 260 pounds, Nance was a powerful fullback who carried 299 times in 1966, for 11 touchdowns and 1,458 yards.
 That season, he rushed for 208 yards and two touchdowns in a 24–21 victory over the Oakland Raiders.

-Nance was an American Football League All-Star in 1966, when he also received the league's Most Valuable Player award, and an All-Star again in 1967 when he became the only AFL player to have consecutive seasons with over 1,000 yards, this time 1,216.
+Nance was an American Football League All-Star in 1966, when he also a unanimous selection for the league's Most Valuable Player award.
+He was the last Patriot to be named an MVP for over three decades.
+He was an All-Star again in 1967 when he became the only AFL player to have consecutive seasons with over 1,000 yards, this time 1,216.
 He retired as the Patriots' all-time leader in rushing touchdowns with 45, a record he still holds.

 In 1972, he was traded to the Philadelphia Eagles but refused to play for them, temporarily retiring.
 He joined the New York Jets the following year.

 In 1974, Nance played with the Houston Texans/Shreveport Steamer of the World Football League, rushing for 1,240 yards.
 In 1975, he ran for 767 yards before the WFL folded.
 He is the all-time leading rusher in the WFL with 490 carries for 2,007 yards and a 4.1 average.
 He rushed for 15 touchdowns in his WFL career.

+NFL career statistics

 Death

 Nance suffered a heart attack and stroke in 1983.
 He died on June 17, 1992, of a heart attack in Quincy, Massachusetts.